 Carboplatin, Pemetrexed, and Bevacizumab with or without Atezolizumab for the Treatment of Stage IV Non-squamous Non-small Cell Lung Cancer

-- Patients must have histologically or cytologically confirmed stage IV non-squamous non-small cell lung cancer
+- Must have histologically or cytologically confirmed stage IV non-squamous non-small cell lung cancer

-- Patients must have measurable disease by computed tomography (CT) or magnetic resonance imaging (MRI), defined as at least one lesion that can be accurately measured in at least one dimension in accordance with Response Evaluation Criteria in Solid Tumors (RECIST) criteria version (v) 1.1
+- Must have measurable disease by computed tomography (CT) or magnetic resonance imaging (MRI), defined as at least one lesion that can be accurately measured in at least one dimension in accordance with Response Evaluation Criteria in Solid Tumors (RECIST) criteria version (v) 1.1

-- Patients with tumors that harbor an EGFR exon 19 or exon 21 mutation must have received prior treatments with one or more tyrosine kinase inhibitors (TKIs).
+- Tumors that harbor an EGFR exon 19 or exon 21 mutation must have received prior treatments with one or more tyrosine kinase inhibitors (TKIs).
 A washout period of at least 2 weeks is required to begin treatment in this trial.
 Patients who are never smoker wild-types must be treatment naive

-- All patients must be chemotherapy, vascular endothelial growth factor (VEGF) therapy, and immunotherapy naive, with the exception of prior oral TKIs which are required for EGFR mutated patients.
+- Must be chemotherapy, vascular endothelial growth factor (VEGF) therapy, and immunotherapy naive, with the exception of prior oral TKIs which are required for EGFR mutated patients.
+Patients who have received prior anti-VEGF therapy in combination with a TKI for advanced stage EGFR-mutated disease may be included.
 The number of prior oral TKIs and duration of use is neither specified nor limited

-- Patients with a history of treated asymptomatic central nervous system (CNS) metastases are eligible, provided they meet all of the following criteria: * Only supratentorial and cerebellar metastases allowed (i.e., no metastases to midbrain, pons, medulla or spinal cord) * No ongoing requirement for corticosteroids as therapy for CNS disease * No stereotactic radiation within 7 days or whole-brain radiation within 14 days prior to randomization * No evidence of interim progression between the completion of CNS-directed therapy and the screening radiographic study
+- History of treated asymptomatic central nervous system (CNS) metastases are eligible, provided they meet all of the following criteria: * Only supratentorial and cerebellar metastases allowed (i.e., no metastases to midbrain, pons, medulla or spinal cord) * No ongoing requirement for corticosteroids as therapy for CNS disease * No stereotactic radiation within 7 days or whole-brain radiation within 14 days prior to randomization * No evidence of interim progression between the completion of CNS-directed therapy and the screening radiographic study

 - Patients with new asymptomatic CNS metastases detected at the screening scan must receive radiation therapy and/or surgery for CNS metastases.
 Following treatment, these patients may then be eligible without the need for an additional brain scan prior to randomization, if all other criteria are met